-Over the period since SWP water deliveries began in the SMVMA, the average total annual amount delivered is 10,260 afy, and the average SWP water availability is 64 percent.
-In contrast, during the current dry conditions from 2008 through 2016, the average annual SWP delivery amount is 8,370 af with an average SWP availability of only 43 percent.
+Over the period since SWP water deliveries began in the SMVMA, the average total annual amount delivered is 10,320 afy, and the average SWP water availability is 65 percent.
+In contrast, during the recent extended dry period, the average annual SWP delivery amount from 2008 through 2017 is 8,690 af with an average SWP availability of only 48 percent.
 Historical SWP water deliveries (and percent SWP water availabilities) range from 13,780 af in 2006 (SWP availability of 100 percent) to 1,770 af in 2014 (SWP availability of 5 percent).